ggonnella/textformats/manuals/TFSL_syntax.md

-# Syntax of the Text Formats Specification Language (TFSL)
+# Syntax of the TextFormats Specification Language (TFSL)

 The goal of the TextFormats library is to parse a string representation of data and translate it into data (decoding) and vice versa (encoding).